 Students are able to finish the financial aid award process after the Pell Eligibility Date.
 However, only your registrations processed by this date are used to calculate your Pell Grant amount.

-For NYS awards a student who takes late start courses must be registered in the required credit load for the particular award and at least one course that meets for the full 15 weeks by the start of the semester.
+For NYS awards a student who takes Accelerated Semester courses must be registered in the required credit load for the particular award and at least one course that meets for the full 15 weeks by the start of the semester.
 The student cannot add courses at a later date during the semester to achieve the required course load or enrollment status.

-Certification for NYS awards cannot take place until the late start course begins.
+Certification for NYS awards cannot take place until the Accelerated Semester course begins.

 A student must be enrolled in at least six degree-bearing credits at the time of disbursement of a federal loan.
 A student that is enrolled in only Accelerated Semester classes may have their cost of attendance adjusted to reflect expenses related only to the period of time during which the student is in classes.
 For example, the room and board component will reflect costs only for the number of months of the late session, not for the entire fall semester.
 A reduction in the cost of attendance may affect both the loan amount and eligibility for a subsidized loan.